Elementary School Counselor

 The second set of hours that must be earned are supervised work experience hours required for certification.
 To be board-certified as a National Certified School Counselor (NCSC), candidates must meet one of the following three requirements:

-- Six semester hours (or 10 quarter-hours) of supervised school field experience
+• Six semester hours (or ten quarter-hours) of supervised school field experience

 Lastly, many states require elementary school counselors to complete supervised work experience hours.
 For example, to earn an initial Special Services Endorsement through the Connecticut State Department of Education for school counselors in Connecticut, applicants must have 30 school months of experience teaching or complete ten months of full-time supervised experience as a school counselor, in addition to education and testing requirements.
-Hours completed as part of an education program or for certification may meet the supervised work hours requirements.
+Hours completed as part of an education program or for certification may meet the requirements for supervised work hours.

 Licensure and Certification for Elementary School Counselors